 Another great adventure with the brave men and women from the TSA.
 They are here to make your travel safe(r).
 That’s at least what they claim to do.
 The agency has failed massive tests recently, were testers were able to get “dangerous” items past security.

-Today I had a wonderful encounter again with this great people.
+Today I had a wonderful encounter again with these great people.
 I just recently got a passport cover to protect my passport, which is my lifeline.
 The passport already had some wear on the outside.
 This was the reason for me to get a cover.
 Another reason was to protect my identity from theft.
 You probably think, how can a passport cover protect my identity.
 If the passport is stolen, no cover can protect you.

-Welcome to the digital age my friends.
+Welcome to the digital age, my friends.
 The newer passports have now chips inside which will transmit your information wireless to receivers.
 Besides all the information you can see on the ID page of the passport, including the picture, there are also your fingerprints stored on this chip.

 Now I got a passport cover and went to my first flight with it.
 Check-In was no problem.
 But as soon as I handed over my passport to the TSA agent at the security checkpoint, he started to yank out my passport.
 When I put my passport in my cover it was a very tight fit.
 This is probably because it’s made for US passports and not for EU once, which have a thicker cover.

 I asked him if he really has to pull it out.
 His response was: “I have to check if the front is legit”.
-Now I thought, if I am able to fake the actually ID page of the passport with all its built-in security features, why shouldnt I be able to fake a simple piece of cardboard?
+Now I thought if I am able to fake the actually ID page of the passport with all its built-in security features, why shouldn’t I be able to fake a simple piece of cardboard?
 I couldn’t come up with any answer myself!
 By taking it out he also damaged the pages slightly where they are bound to the cover.
 If the passport brakes or wear out faster in the future, who will pay for it?
 TSA?
-They will of course deny all claims.
+They will, of course, deny all claims.

 Also every time he takes the passport out, there is a possibility of having your identity compromised.
 But well what do I know.
-This guys are from “The TSA”.
+These guys are from “The TSA”.
 The one and only in the world.

-After that I tried to contact TSA online and when I tried to hit the submit button I got the “You don’t have access to this page”.
+After that, I tried to contact TSA online and when I tried to hit the submit button I got the “You don’t have access to this page”.
 We all should adopt this way of getting rid of unwanted complaints.
 Just send your customers to your website and pretend your website is faulty 😉

 In the form you have to fill out, they ask you for the state in which the incident occurred and then for the airport.
 You select your state first and then the next list brings you to a list of all airports in the U.S., not just the state you selected above.
 Being at the same time in two different places is not invented yet, at least not for us consumers 😉